garden-io/garden/docs/contributing/config-resolution.md

 Then we'll move on to describing the high-level resolution flow and how it provides the necessary template context data for the next resolution step.

-## How template strings are resolved - The parser and the `resolveTemplateStrings` function
+## How template strings are resolved - Parsing and evaluation

-Let's say we're resolving template strings in this action config:
+Let's say we're resolving this action config:

 ```yaml
 kind: Deploy